vrishabhparmar/react-tutorial/React.md

 - You describe what you want rather than you telling how to do it.
 - React handles DOM updates rather than you manually update DOM
-- Easier to read and maintain rather than impleratove which is Harder to debug and modify
+- Easier to read and maintain rather than implerative which is Harder to debug and modify
 - Scales well for complex UIs while implerative gets messy as app grows